mozilla-services/docs/source/healthreport/index.rst

 Notes
 ^^^^^

-Add-ons that have opted out of AMO updates are not included in the list.
+Add-ons that have opted out of AMO updates via the *extensions._id_.getAddons.cache.enabled* preference are, since Bug 868306 (Firefox 24), included in the list of submitted add-ons.

 Example
 ^^^^^^^